Some riders love getting home after a hard ride on the track or trail and cleaning up their bike to a showroom shine.

 |

-Next, grab a mitt or rag and use a mild detergent soap to wash your bike.
-Brushes are your best friend in areas where heavy dirt and grease build up like around the chain, sprockets, swingarm and wheels.
-A popular tool with riders is a pressure washer.
-But you have to be careful - a pressure washer can rip the graphics right off the plastic and tear a hole in the seat.
+Next, grab a mitt or rag and use a mild detergent soap to wash your dirt bike.
+Consider brushes your best friend in areas where heavy dirt and grease build up like around the chain, sprockets, swingarm and wheels.
+Yes, you can use a pressure washer.
+But be careful!
+A pressure washer can rip the graphics right off the plastic, tear a hole in the seat and negatively impact some vital connections.

-You can use the pressure washer on the chains and sprockets but it's still a good idea to use a degreaser first and if the muck is thick it's always best to break it up using a brush.
+Use the pressure washer on the chain and sprockets but still use a degreaser first.
+Use a brush to break through thick muck.
 If you use a pressure washer also avoid spraying directly in areas with bearings and electrical components.

 Good Cleaning Brush |